Natur Eis Palast

 Description

-The Natur Eis Palast (Nature's Ice Palace) is located in the galcier below the summit of the Olperer mountain, close to the upper station of the cable car.
-The Hintertuxer Gletscher (Hintertux glacier) is a very popular all year ski area, in winter its possible to ski down to the valley, in summer only the lift on the glacier operate.
-There a about a dozen glacier grottoes in the Alps, many are rather young and were created to draw tourists to the mountains.
+The Natur Eis Palast (Nature’s Ice Palace) is located in the glacier below the summit of the Gefrorene Wand (3288 m asl) mountain, close to the upper station of the cable car.
+The Hintertuxer Gletscher (Hintertux glacier) is a very popular all-year ski area, in winter its possible to ski down to the valley, in summer only the lift on the glacier operates.
+There are about a dozen glacier grottoes in the Alps, many are rather young and were created to draw tourists to the mountains.
 As the glacier moves they are typically re-dug every year.
 However, this is not a glacier grotto, this is actually a glacier cave, which means it was formed naturally.
 And fortunately it is located at the upper rim of the glacier, where the ice does not move very much.
 So this is one of the most exceptional show caves in Europe, to see a natural glacier cave you have to go to Iceland or Alaska otherwise.

-As this is natural cave, and the ide was to preserve as much as possible, there are actually no comfortable trails.
-You are walking on the floor of the cave, which is made of glacier ice, and there are drops where you have to climnb up or down an ice wall on an aluminium ladder.
+As this is a natural cave, and the idea was to preserve as much as possible, there are actually no comfortable trails.
+You are walking on the floor of the cave, which is made of glacier ice, and there are drops where you have to climb up or down an ice wall on an aluminium ladder.
 There is no electric light, visitors are equipped with helmet and headlamp.
-It's actually a bit like a cave trekking tour, though it does not require any skills except climbing a ladder.
+It’s actually a bit like a cave trekking tour, though it does not require any skills except climbing a ladder.
 The passages are mostly narrow and high cracks, created by divergent movement of the ice.
 They contain various and continually changing icicles.
-Highlight is the Eispalast (Ice Palace), 25 m below the surface, with 15 m high ceiling and multiple ice formations.
+The highlight is the Eispalast (Ice Palace), 25 m below the surface, with 15 m high ceiling and multiple ice formations.